 What is the most common root cause of cloud breaches?

 Identity is.
-Across these thirteen kill chains, the single largest bucket is credential and identity abuse: stolen or purchased credentials, missing or bypassed MFA, and over-permissioned identities and tokens.
+Across these forty-five kill chains, the single largest bucket is credential and identity abuse: stolen or purchased credentials, missing or bypassed MFA, and over-permissioned identities and tokens.
 Exploited software vulnerabilities are far down the list.
 If you only have budget for one thing, invest in identity.

 Would MFA have stopped all of these breaches?